roma-glushko/roma-glushko.github.io/content/thoughts/buy-opensource-build/index.md

 The amount of problems a modern business has to solve is overwhelming.
-Those might be some existing problems specific to your domain, problems created by changes in customer's expectations and behavior or simply because advances in the technology space opened new ways of solving your problems.
+Those might be some existing problems specific to your domain, problems created by changes in customers' expectations and behavior or simply because advances in the technology space opened new ways of solving your problems.

 But how do you solve a specific problem?
 On the high level, there are three distinct strategies to pick from: